-When we check our website in Google Pagespeed Insight tool.
-Google will suggest us lot of things like minimizing of CSS and JS files.
-This means is that by reducing the number of CSS and JS calls and the size of those files, you can easily improve the site-loading speed.
+When we check our website in the Google Pagespeed Insight tool.
+Google will suggest us lot of things like minimizing CSS and JS files.
+This means is that by reducing the number of CSS and JS calls and the size of those files, you can easily improve the site loading speed.

-For Manual minification we can use online tools like:
+For Manual modification, we can use online tools like:

 5) Optimize images

-Mostly images occupy a large part of the downloaded bytes on a web page and take time in loading.
-Optimizing images can help in increasing page loading speed which result in better performance of the whole website.
+Most images occupy a large part of the downloaded bytes on a web page and take time to load.
+Optimizing images can help in increasing page loading speed which results in better performance of the whole website.

 We can optimize images manually by using online image compression tools like,

-Tinypng.com.
-There are many other WordPress plugins available which can do this for us.
+There are many other WordPress plugins available that can do this for us.

 Smush image optimizer plugin I would recommend using.
 It drastically reduces the file size of an image, without reducing its quality.